Vegan Danish with Blueberry Filling

 Storage Tips

-Wrap danishes in plastic wrap to prevent them from drying out and store it in an airtight container.
-It will keep up to 5 days when stored properly.
+Wrap danishes in plastic wrap to prevent them from drying out and store them in an airtight container.
+They will keep up to 5 days when stored properly.
 You can freeze pastries using the same process.
-Wrap them foil or plastic wrap and then transfer it to a freezer-safe container or bag.
-It will keep in the freezer for up to 2 months.
+Wrap them in foil or plastic wrap and then transfer them to a freezer-safe container or bag.
+They will keep in the freezer for up to 2 months.

 Vegan Danish Dough